williamd4112/CV-homework2/README.md

 ## Extra Points
 * +2 pts: If you make your code publicly available.
 * +2 pts: If you comment on pull request from students who fork the homework.
-Make sure you send me a screenshot of the comments to me.
 * +5 pts: If you Stitching unordered sequence of images.
 * +2 pts: Impressive panorama examples.